iahvector/PyExpress/README.rst

     cd PyExpress
     pip install .

-or you can use the `-e` to install the package in editable state
+or you can use the `-e` option to install the package in editable state

 .. code-block:: sh